 Helene Bonkoungou is only 20 years old.
 She works hard tilling the fields, managing a home and caring for her family.
 She has been married for four years, but her husband, Idrissa, refuses to work.
 Instead, he spends most of her hard-earned income on alcohol.

-The family lives in a small home of mud brick at the edge of their village not far from Ouagadougou, Burkina Faso.
+The family lives in a small home of mud brick at the edge of their village in Burkina Faso.
 Late at night, Helene would wait fearfully for her husband to come home from the bars, hoping she could gauge his mood and avoid his fists.
 On some occasions, Idrissa would force her to sleep outside.

 Helene is not alone: One in three women worldwide have experienced physical or sexual abuse, the majority by a spouse or partner.
 Psychological and emotional abuse—more difficult to identify, but equally damaging—are also widespread.